eddie-energy/architecture/arc42/crosscutting-concepts/crosscutting-concepts.md

 ### Relevance
 In the context of IoT, SAREF is used to ensure the interoperability and semantic consistency of smart appliances, enabling their integration into a larger smart system.
 SAREF provides a standardized vocabulary for describing smart appliances, which allows different applications and systems to communicate with each other using a common language.

-In the EDDIE System, SAREF is relevant for the EDDIE Database and the services that acquire data from this database for further processing.
+In the EDDIE system, SAREF is relevant for the EDDIE Database and the services that acquire data from this database for further processing.
 The use of SAREF in these components ensures the interoperability and consistency of energy consumption data from smart appliances.

  ### Motivation
 SAREF is developed by ETSI, which ensures that it is developed in line with industry requirements and standards.
 It is also supported by several organizations and initiatives, such as the European Union-funded FIWARE project, which aims to promote the development of IoT applications and services.